Stripstone/jubly-reader/docs/06_SUPABASE_SCHEMA_REFERENCE.md

 #### Entitlements
 - confirm runtime policy resolves from `user_entitlements.tier`, not from guessed client plan state or legacy plan labels

+#### Trial anti-abuse
+- grant one trial through the server billing path
+- confirm `user_trial_claims` records the account plus tier claim
+- when unique-IP enforcement is enabled, confirm a second account from the same server-observed IP footprint is blocked from receiving another trial

 ## If something still resets after replacement
 Treat it in this order: